SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *I sure hope I'm right, that mare is so cute.*

-*I don't even know why Rarity asked that kind of a question, I'm probably reading way to much into this, but she could have been prying for a reason.*
+*I don't even know why Rarity asked that kind of a question.
+I'm probably reading way to much into this, but she could have been prying for a reason.*

 *I guess I'll get an answer as to whether or not she likes me in three days.*